AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ## Change in scope {#changeinscope}

-When the Admin changes the scope of the custom role, the change also cascades to the Custom Admin.
-When the Custom Admin chooses a Learning Plan that was already scoped by a previous custom role, a message is displayed, as shown below:
+When the administrator changes the scope of the custom role, the change also cascades to the Custom administrator.
+When the Custom administrator chooses a Learning Plan that was already scoped by a previous custom role, a message is displayed, as shown below:

 ![](assets/change-scope.png)

 *Message after scope changes*

-The Custom Admin now must update or refresh the earlier scope to the new scope.
+The Custom administrator now must update or refresh the earlier scope to the new scope.

 Clicking **[!UICONTROL Refresh Scope]** updates the scope.
 There is a warning message that displays.